gvwilson/sdxpy/src/glob/index.md

 -   Use standard refactorings to move code from one working state to another.
 -   Build and check the parts of your code you are least sure of first to find out if your design will work.
-status: "awaiting revision"
+status: "revisions completed 2023-07-28"
 depends:
 ---

-We had to tell the duplicate file finder of [%x dup %] which files to compare.
+We used `*.txt` to tell the duplicate file finder of [%x dup %] which files to compare.
-It would be more useful if it could find files itself, and more useful still if we could tell it to check files whose names matched patterns like `*.png`.

-Early versions of Unix had a tool called [`glob`][unix_glob] to do this.
+Older programmers (like this author) refer to this kind of pattern-matching as [%g globbing "globbing" %] because early versions of Unix had a tool called [`glob`][unix_glob] to do it.
-The name was short for "global", and older programmers (like this author) still use the word [%g globbing "globbing" %] to mean "matching filenames against a pattern".
-The [%i "Python standard library" %] includes a module called [`glob`][py_glob] to match filenames in the same way.
+Globbing was so useful that it was quickly added to the shell, and the [%i "Python standard library" %] includes a module called [`glob`][py_glob] to match filenames in the same way.
 For example,
 `2023-*.{pdf,txt}` matches `2023-01.txt` and `2023-final.pdf` but not `draft-2023.docx`
 ([%f glob-examples %]).
-In this chapter,
-we will implement a simple version of globbing to show how pattern matching works in general.

 [% figure
    slug="glob-examples"